pottekkat/personal-website/content/about.md

 I met new people, learned new things, and explored a lot.
 The 4 years in college shaped my thinking and made me who I am today, and I wouldn’t change a thing.

-{{< figure src="/images/about/college-group.jpeg#center" title="The squad, the whole squad and nothing but the squad" caption="Men's Hostel, College of Engineering Chengannur - May 2019" link="/images/about/college-group.jpeg" target="_blank" class="align-center" >}}
+{{< figure src="/images/about/college-group.jpeg#center" title="The squad, the whole squad, and nothing but the squad" caption="Men's Hostel, College of Engineering Chengannur - May 2019" link="/images/about/college-group.jpeg" target="_blank" class="align-center" >}}

 I had a lot of fun in college.
 I did not have many opportunities in high school to explore my skills outside academics, and I more than made up for it in college.
 I was involved in the [IEEE student branch](https://www.facebook.com/IEEECEC/) at my college as an executive community member.
 Also, I became the student representative of [IEEE Robotics and Automation Society](https://www.ieee-ras.org/) in our state chapter.